Durrës: Museums

 Durrës is home to the largest archaeological museum in the country, the Durrës Archaeological Museum, located near the beach.
 North of the museum are the sixth-century Byzantine walls constructed after the Visigoth invasion of 481.
 The bulk of the museum's collection comprises artefacts from the nearby ancient site of Dyrrhachium and includes an extensive collection from the Illyrian, Ancient Greek, Hellenistic and Roman periods.
 Items of major note include Roman funeral steles and stone sarcophagi, a colourful elliptical mosaic measuring 17 × 10 feet, known as The Beauty of Durrës, and a collection of miniature busts of Venus, testament to the time when Durrës was a centre of worship of the goddess.
 There are several other museums including the Royal Villa of Durrës and the Museum of History (in the house of the actor Aleksandër Moisiu).

 International relations

-In 2008, Bosnia and Herzegovina opened a consulate in the city considering that there is a community with Bosniak ancestry that lives in Durres County.
+In 2008, Bosnia and Herzegovina opened a consulate in the city considering that there is a community with Bosniak ancestry that lives in Durrës County.
 They are mostly concentrated in two neighborhoods of the city of Shijak, Borake and Koxhas.
-Nowadays it seems that the consulate is no longer active.

 These countries have an honorary consulate in Durrës: